In economics, deadweight loss (excess burden) is a term used to describe the loss caused to the society due to market inefficiencies.

 Causes of deadweight loss

-Government’s intervening activities such as price ceiling, price flooring and taxation are the major reasons of deadweight loss.
-These activities cause inefficient allocation of resources in the market creating imbalance between supply and demand of the commodity.
+Government’s intervening activities such as price ceiling, price flooring and taxation are the major reasons for the deadweight loss.
+These activities cause inefficient allocation of resources in the market creating an imbalance between supply and demand of the commodity.

-As mentioned above, price ceiling creates deadweight loss if it is set below equilibrium price.
-It is because fall in price increases demand of consumers and decreases supply from producers simultaneously, creating imbalance in the free market equilibrium.
+As mentioned above, price ceiling creates a deadweight loss if it is set below the equilibrium price.
+It is because fall in price increases demand of consumers and decreases supply from producers simultaneously, creating an imbalance in the free market equilibrium.

-When price floor is set above the free market equilibrium price, there is excessive supply of the commodity but significantly low demand.
-The goods and services will no longer be sold in quantities they would have otherwise and the imbalance in demand and supply results in deadweight loss.
+When a price floor is set above the free market equilibrium price, there is an excessive supply of the commodity but significantly low demand.
+The goods and services will no longer be sold in quantities they would have otherwise and the imbalance in demand and supply results in a deadweight loss.

-Imposing taxes on goods and services increases the price of commodity which is followed by decrease in demand for that commodity.
+Imposing taxes on goods and services increases the price of the commodity which is followed by a decrease in demand for that commodity.

-Once again, commodity fails to make as much sales as it would have made without taxes and cause imbalances in the free market equilibrium.
+Once again, commodity fails to make as many sales as it would have made without taxes and cause imbalances in the free market equilibrium.